brian-prescott/change-burden/README.md

 This is the data and code repository for an article entitled: "Cash Payments, Consumer Welfare, and the Penny Policy Debate" by Brian Prescott and Oz Shy.

 Notes: This paper underwent a revision in September 2021.
 This has been reflected in the updated format.
 All of the original results are still present in the repo, but have been moved to their respective categories.
 This paper was formerly circulated as "The Burden of Cash and the Penny Policy Debate."
+Furthermore, two files needed to verify the code is correct, without re-running everything from scratch, are too large to load.
+Therefore, they are available from the authors upon request.